-Variety selection has become an increasingly more important challenge facing cotton producers across the U.S. Modern cotton varieties are currently released onto the marketplace very rapidly, due to increase competition among the major seed companies, advancements in herbicide tolerant traits for management of Palmer amaranth and multigene insect technologies, and accelerated advancements in breeding for higher yield potential, nematode tolerance, and fiber quality improvements.
-Modern cotton varieties vastly differ with regard to maturity, response to water deficit stress, and management requirements.
+Variety selection has become an increasingly more important challenge facing cotton producers across the U.S. Modern cotton varieties are currently released onto the marketplace very rapidly, due to increased competition among the major seed companies, advancements in herbicide tolerant traits and multi-gene insect technologies, and accelerated advancements in breeding for higher yield potential, nematode tolerance, and fiber quality improvements.
+Modern cotton varieties vastly differ with regard to maturity, response to water deficit stress, and growth management requirements.
 Due to the rapid release of cotton varieties onto the marketplace, there is little time to effectively evaluate performance of new varieties, nor to determine how to position new varieties into environments where they are likely to perform competitively.
-Further complicating the matter is the rising seed and associated technology costs of modern varieties, shifting a larger proportion of the investment in growing cotton to the beginning of the season, unlike other agronomic input decisions which can be adjusted for yield expectations throughout the season.
-Variety selection is also a very expensive decision that has a significant impact on profitability, but is essentially a no-cost decision for growers that intend to grow cotton, unlike other inputs that may or may not be required.
-Additionally, improper variety selection could cost growers more than what they would spend on any other management practice.
-Variety decisions set the maximum yield potential for a particular field for that season, therefore there is a great need for timely and robust variety performance information across the belt in order to maximize yields and reduce losses associated with improper variety selection.
+Further complicating the matter is the rising seed and associated technology costs of seed, shifting a larger proportion of the investment in growing cotton to the beginning of the season, unlike other agronomic input decisions which can be adjusted for yield expectations throughout the season.
+Technology fees are again expected to increase in 2016 due to the release of new auxin herbicide tolerance traits.
+Variety selection is also a very expensive decision that has a significant impact on profitability in several regards.
+During 2015 in North Carolina for example, improper variety selection could have cost growers anywhere from \$120 to \$156 per acre on average, depending on the degree of variety selection error.
+Furthermore, the costs of improper variety selection could exceed that of any other single agronomic input in a given year.
+Variety decisions determine the maximum yield potential for a particular field for that season, therefore there is a great need for timely and robust variety performance information across the belt in order to maximize yields and reduce losses associated with improper variety selection.

 Many members of the Extension Cotton Specialists Working Group and others, with the support of Cotton Incorporated, established a large number of replicated on-farm cotton variety trials within most states in every region of the cotton belt (Southeast, Midsouth, Southwest US).
-Several varieties (representing most, if not all, brands and technologies) were selected based on grower interest, needs within each state, industry interest, and the preference of each state's cotton specialist or regional agronomist.
+Several varieties (representing most, if not all, brands and technologies) were selected based on grower interest, needs within each state, industry interest, prior performance in OVT small-plot trials, and the preference of each state's cotton specialist or regional agronomist.
 These varieties were planted in replicated (two to four replicates depending on field variability) on-farm trials in producers' fields in representative soils and geographies within each region.
 Each trial was managed by the cooperating grower with the input of the Extension Cotton Specialist, Regional Agronomist, crop consultant, and/or the County Extension Agent.
 Results from individual states were made available through several outlets, but all trials that were supported by Cotton Inc. were included in the SeedMatrixTM database, which allows for customized evaluation of varieties across selected environments.
-Contrary to Official Variety Trials, this on-farm testing program focused primarily on the most competitive varieties, captured many more environments, and evaluated performance under management of the grower with regard to technology, whereas OVT can generally evaluate many more varieties (including more experimental varieties) based on yield potential alone (without regard to technology) and in fewer environments.
+Contrary to Official Variety Trials, this on-farm testing program focused primarily on the most competitive varieties as determined by prior performance in OVT or other trials, captured a vast array of environments, and evaluated performance under management of the grower with regard to technology, whereas OVT can generally evaluate many more varieties (including more experimental varieties) based on yield potential alone (without regard to technology) and in fewer environments.